squareguy/Web_Experiments/README.md

 ##NewTabPage
 Created a new tab page for myself but never really used it.
 It contains a clock and a text input below it for remembering things.
-It inverts color on mouse click and remembers the current colors using LocalStorage.
+It inverts the colors when the time is clicked and remembers the current colors using LocalStorage.

 ##id3
 An app I created for helping me fix id3 tags.